Orthogonal-Research-Lab/fQXI-Essays/Undecidability, Uncomputability, and Unpredictability/Essay.md

 2) the prediction of intervals that allow us to find patterns in stochastic sequences.
 Another way in which difficult to quantify systems can be turned into mathematical grist is through interval and difference computing [4].
 Interval and difference computing requires us to define these features in the system of interest.

-Interval computation can also be done using neural models [5].
+One promising technique is to use the features of natural systems as a tool for computation.
+Interval computation can be done in this way using neural models [5] and neural-inspired models such as dendritic computing [6].

 3) geometric generativity and isometric networks.